apache/airflow/UPDATING.md

 If you specify a hive conf to the run_cli command of the HiveHook, Airflow add some convenience variables to the config.
-In case you run a secure Hadoop setup it might be required to whitelist these variables by adding the following to your configuration:
+In case you run a secure Hadoop setup it might be required to allow these variables by adding the following to your configuration:

 ```
 <property>